rumputliar/excel-generator/README.md

 * *Minimum response time*: Earliest time in minutes for client to reply to agent.
 * *Maximum response time*: Latest time in minutes for client to reply to agent.

+**Important note:** Because the generators rely on Excel formula randomisation and Excel is typically defaulted to Automatic Workbook Calculation, each time the generator workbooks are opened or edited (or click Enter in a cell), new values are generated.

-A third Excel file has a dataset extracted from Wikipedia with relative data points on when Daylight Savings gets applied for different timezones and the hour offsets, which I've referred to as anchors.
+A third optional Excel dataset below was extracted from Wikipedia with relative data points on when Daylight Savings are applied for different timezones and the hour offsets, which I've referred to as "anchors".

 **3. Standard and Daylight Saving Observations dataset**
 * [https://github.com/datamesse/excel-support-ticket-update-generator/blob/main/Time_zone_offsets_and_DST_observations.xlsx](https://github.com/datamesse/excel-support-ticket-update-generator/blob/main/Time_zone_offsets_and_DST_observations.xlsx?raw=true)

 You can find details on how this dataset was created from Power BI in this blog post:
 [https://datamesse.github.io/blog/2021/01/23/import-time-zone-offsets-and-observation-anchors-from-wikipedia.html](https://datamesse.github.io/blog/2021/01/23/import-time-zone-offsets-and-observation-anchors-from-wikipedia.html)

-**Important note:** Because the generators rely on Excel formula randomisation and Excel is typically defaulted to Automatic Workbook Calculation, each time the generator workbooks are opened or edited (or click Enter in a cell), new values are generated.